with an online casino

 through an online payment

 service or a bank wire.
-Electronic methods should be
+Electronic methods

 easier (and faster) for the casino to deal with.